estenberg/cfe-docker/README.md

 In this example, we will install sshd and apache2.
 The processes will be started and managed by CFEngine.

-Input this as your Dockerfile (also available at https://github.com/estenberg/cfe-docker/blob/master/Dockerfile).
+Input this as your Dockerfile (also available on [github](https://github.com/estenberg/cfe-docker/blob/master/Dockerfile)), and save it to a directory of your choice.
+It needs to be the same directory as the docker build command is run from below.

 ```
 FROM ubuntu